Ddraigan/diff-tool/readme.md

 # Diff Tool

-For git diffing in the terminal
+TUI for git diffing in the terminal

 # Install